 Understanding Your Retirement Plan: What Box Are You In?

 First, please don’t take that literally.
-We aren’t suggesting to put money in a box and hide in under the bed or bury in in the backyard.
+We aren’t suggesting to put money in a box and hide it under the bed or bury it in the backyard.
 Though we have heard stories about a man who came into the bank with a coffee can with an excess of $100,000 that he didn’t want his wife to know about.
 After she died, he dug it up to deposit it.
-At least it was the money he buried in the back yard, not her.
+At least it was the money he buried in the backyard, not her.
 (We understand she died of natural causes and had a very nice funeral.)

 What’s with these boxes?